PeterKellett/project-4/README.md

 The two main colours used on this site #d0b3b7 and #985d65.

 ### Typography
 The main fonts used are Bangers and Roboto from Google Fonts.
 Bangers is the style of the brand logo so it is continued in a descrete fashion throughout the site on the buttons which bring the user through the full visit and checkout experience.
 It was chosen as it reflects a casual yet sharp style.
-Roboto is used for all other text as it is a clean font well spaced font and easy on the eye.
+Roboto is used for all other text as it is a clean well spaced font and easy on the eye.

 ## Models